bredele/vomit/README.md

 ## Usage

-Scroll down to see how to use vomit with functions, streams and others.
+Scroll down to see how to use vomit with functions, promises, streams or virtual dom to create composable components.

 ```js
 var vomit = require('vomit');